longxinlx/OpenLive-iOS-Objective-C/README.md

 	you can get your vendor key at https://dashboard.agora.io

-2. update AgoraRtcEngineKit.framework at OpenLive/libs
+2. update AgoraRtcEngineKit.framework at OpenLive

-3. update videoprp.framework at OpenLive

 Enjoy video broadcasting!